๐Ÿ”‹Electromagnetism II

 Antenna Basics

-• Reciprocity principle—transmitting and receiving patterns are identical for any antenna
+• Reciprocity principle: the transmitting and receiving radiation patterns of any antenna are identical.

-Compare: Dipole radiation vs. antenna radiation—a physical antenna is an arrangement of oscillating charges/currents, so dipole radiation is the fundamental building block.
-Complex antenna patterns result from superposition of many dipole-like elements with controlled phases.
+Compare: Dipole radiation vs. antenna radiation: a physical antenna is an arrangement of oscillating charges and currents, so dipole radiation is the fundamental building block.
+Complex antenna patterns result from superposition of many dipole-like elements with controlled amplitudes and phases (this is the basis of phased arrays).

 The Electromagnetic Spectrum